roed314/k3s-lmfdb/schemas/lat_lattices.md

   - otherwise, for each p with p^2|determinant, we give the concatenated dimensions of the p,p^2,p^3... blocks in the Jordan decomposition (using lower case letters and then upper case letters if these dimensions are larger than 9; we separate different primes with periods.
 Finally, we encode the rest of the genus information (sign, scale, oddity etc) into a single integer as described below, and append it to the Jordan information.
 This integer will be even if the genus is even and odd if the genus is odd.
   - Label is in the format r.s.d.j_1.j_2....j_k.x, where
     - r is the rank of the lattices
-    - s is n_minus, the number of -1s in the diagonalization over R.
+    - s is n_plus, the number of 1s in the diagonalization over R.
     - d is the determinant
     - If p_1, ... , p_k are the primes whose squares divide 2*d (p_i^2 | 2*d), then
     j_1,...,j_k are corresponding rank decompositions of their Jordan forms, omitting the first, encoded in base 62 (digits 0-9, then lowercase a-z then uppercase A-Z)